subspacecloud/subspace/README.md

 If you want to run the vpn on a different domain as the http host you can set `--env SUBSPACE_ENDPOINT_HOST`

-Use `--env SUBSPACE_DISABLE_DNS=1` to make subspace generate wireguard configs without the `DNS` option, preserving the user's DNS servers.
+Use `--env SUBSPACE_DISABLE_DNS=1` to make subspace generate WireGuard configs without the `DNS` option, preserving the user's DNS servers.

 ```bash